HathorNetwork/rfcs/projects/hathor-wallet-headless/0004-tx-transaction.md

 For now we don't need to create anything.
 However, it worths to mention the `IHathorWallet` doesn't conveys all methods available on both wallets.
 Just to reference one, we can take the `getUtxos` which is implemented in both wallets but is not present at `IHathorWallet`.
 Not to mention the lack of type inference at wallet facade which makes the development experience poorer.

->[!NOTE]
->Decision Call: Should we use this implementation as an opportunity to improve the lib in the topics mentioned?